 The relationship between Switzerland and Great-Britain

-In that year, however, Switzerland already had cult status in Anglo-Saxon countries for a long time.
-Numerous writers, historians, travellers, politicians, diplomats and merchants praised the political system, the organisation of the state and the functioning of the Eidgenossenschaft of 13 small republics.
-Edward Gibbon, Charles Dickens, Conan Doyle, John Ruskin, William Turner, Mark Twain, Thomas Cook and Lord Byron are just a few examples.
+Switzerland had a cult status in the Anglo-Saxon countries.
+Many writers, historians, travellers, politicians, diplomats and merchants praised the political system, the organisation of the state and the functioning of the Confederation (Eidgenossenschaft) and were impressed by the landscape and towns.